 Universal DID Native Addressing (UDNA) defines a lightweight, extensible addressing scheme that makes Decentralized Identifiers (DIDs) native to resource location and service discovery on the Web.
-UDNA provides a uniform udna:// URI scheme that encodes a DID and a resource path, enabling secure, cryptographically verifiable interactions across decentralized systems.
+UDNA extends DID from identity resolution to resource addressing, providing a uniform udna:// URI scheme that encodes a DID and a resource path, enabling secure, cryptographically verifiable interactions across decentralized systems.
 This specification builds on W3C Recommendations ([[DID-CORE]], [[VC-DATA-MODEL]]) and the DIDComm v2 messaging protocol ([[DIDCOMM]]).
 It is an incubation deliverable of the UDNA W3C Community Group and does not represent consensus of the broader W3C Membership.

 This document is a Community Group Draft produced by the W3C Community Group for DID Native Addressing.
 It is not a W3C Standard nor on the W3C Standards Track.
 Publication by the W3C does not imply endorsement by the W3C Membership.
 This is a draft document and may be updated, replaced, or obsoleted by other documents at any time.
 It is inappropriate to cite this document as other than work in progress.